-MVISION Cloud Connector requires username/password authentication to establish a connection to McAfee MVISION Cloud.
+MVISION Cloud Connector requires username/password authentication to establish a connection to McAfee Enterprise MVISION Cloud.
 This username/password is unique for each customer.

 MVISION Cloud Connector also acts as a token server, which converts tokenized user information to clear text.
 This allows administrators to view tokenized user identifiable data within MVISION Cloud.

 There are two types of identifiable personal data found in egress device logs that organizations might want to protect: source IP address and user ID.
-Customers can tokenize these values using the on-premise Cloud Connector so that these clear text values are never uploaded to MVISION Cloud.
+Customers can tokenize these values using the on-premises Cloud Connector so that these clear text values are never uploaded to MVISION Cloud.
 Only tokenized values are uploaded and only customers retain the ability to detokenize the data in the MVISION Cloud dashboard.

 MVISION Cloud provides two options for tokenization, one with SHA-1 and another with the SHA-256 algorithm: